-EXPORT my func AS func1
+EXPORT my\func AS func1

-renames and exports the defined symbol my_func as func1.
+renames and exports the defined symbol my\func as func1.

 You cannot export a symbol to a name that already exists.
-Only one wildcard character (either or ?) is permitted in EXPORT.
+Only one wildcard character (either \ or ?) is permitted in EXPORT.

-The defined global symbol is included in the dynamic symbol table (as replacement_pattern if given, otherwise as pattern), if a dynamic symbol table is present.
+The defined global symbol is included in the dynamic symbol table (as replacement\pattern if given, otherwise as pattern), if a dynamic symbol table is present.

-11.90 --override visibility on page 11-317.
+12.3 IMPORT steering file command on page 12-392.
+11.95 --override visibility on page 11-320.